 - Inquire cycles and writeback cycles are not affected by the state of A20M#. - The assertion of A20M# in System Management Mode (SMM) is ignored. - When A20M# is sampled asserted in Protected mode, it causes unpredictable processor operation.
 A20M# is only defined in Real mode. - To ensure that A20M# is recognized before the first ADS# occurs following the negation of RESET, A20M# must be sampled asserted on the same clock edge that RESET is sampled negated or on one of the two subsequent clock edges. - To ensure A20M# is recognized before the execution of an instruction, a serializing instruction must be executed between the instruction that asserts A20M# and the targeted instruction.
+(A serializing instruction is an instruction inserted between operations to enforce program order.
+It forces the processor to finish all modifications to flags, registers, and memory before the next instruction is executed.)

-4.3 A[31:3] (Address Bus)
+5.3 A[31:3] (Address Bus)

-A[31:5] Bidirectional, A[4:3] Output
+Pin Attribute A[31:5] Bidirectional, A[4:3] Output

-A[31:3] contain the physical address for the current bus cycle.
+Summary A[31:3] contain the physical address for the current bus cycle.

 The processor drives addresses on A[31:3] during memory and I/O cycles, and cycle definition information during special bus cycles.
 The processor samples addresses on A[31:5] during inquire cycles.